-STAFF TESTIMONY BEFORE THE PENNSYLVANIA MILK MARKETING BOARD COST REPLACEMENT HEARING - MILK MARKETING AREA 2 February 6, 2018
+STAFF TESTIMONY BEFORE THE PENNSYLVANIA MILK MARKETING BOARD COST REPLACEMENT HEARING - MILK MARKETING AREA 3 February 6, 2018

 Good Morning.
 My name is Clifford Ackman.
-As the Statistician for the Pennsylvania Milk Marketing Board, I collected the information for and produced Staff Exhibit 1, dealing with the cross-section of milk dealers in the East Central Milk Marketing Area (Area 2).
-Footnote 3 lists the cross-section dealers along with the percentage of sales by those dealers compared to all dealers selling into Area 2.
+As the Statistician for the Pennsylvania Milk Marketing Board, I collected the information for and produced Staff Exhibit 1, dealing with the cross-section of milk dealers in the Northeastern Milk Marketing Area (Area 3).
+I have listed these milk dealers in footnote 3 along with the percentage of sales by those dealers compared to all dealers selling into Area 3.
+As a representative sample of the entire area, these dealers were used to compile the data for the remaining Exhibits.